cobbler/cobbler/docs/cobbler.rst

 | xorriso-opts | Extra options for xorriso.                                                                            |
 +--------------+-------------------------------------------------------------------------------------------------------+

-Example: The following command builds ISO files for all profiles and systems present inside Cobbler.
+Example: The following command builds a single ISO file for all profiles and systems present under the distro `test`.

 .. code-block:: shell

-    $ cobbler buildiso
+    $ cobbler buildiso --distro=test

 Cobbler import
 ==============